1. Standard of reporting

 2. Exclusivity of work

 The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others this should be appropriately cited or quoted.
 Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s own paper to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.
 An author should not in general publish manuscripts describing essentially the same research in more than one journal or primary publication.
-Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behaviour and is unacceptable.
+Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
 In general, an author should not submit for consideration in another journal a previously published paper.
 We consider for publication from conference paper if it is only an extended version of conference paper with at least 30% of new material.

 3. Hazards and Human or Animal Subjects